 Nothing.
 Honestly.
 I messed up plenty, but it is all part of the learning process.
 Now I know things I didn't even have the first clue about before.

 What are you going to do now? #

 Now I will do my best to keep the app up to date and add new features.
 I will blog a little here and there, and I will try to think of the next app I could potentially make.

 Next challenge basically!

-This article is already too long, but I could write forever detailing exactly what I did and didn’t do.
-With that in mind, if you have any questions that you would like to ask please leave me a comment, or send me an email and I’ll be happy to give you some insight.
+This article is already too long, but I could write forever detailing exactly what I did and didn't do.
+With that in mind, if you have any questions that you would like to ask either send me an email and ping me a message on twitter and I'll be happy to give you some insight.

 Since you've made it this far, sharing this article on your favorite social media network would be highly appreciated.
 For feedback, please ping me on Twitter.